Wood Finishing Tips: How to Renew a Finish

 Clean, apply and then polish

-If you have wood furniture that’s looking dull, revive the shine with paste wax.
+If you have wood furniture that’s looking dull, revive the shine with a paste wax finish.
 Wax is a more durable coating than liquid furniture polish and it won’t attract dust as many polishes do.
 Wax will fill and hide very fine scratches, but it won’t hide dents or deeper scratches.

 Wax is available in several colors.
 Most home centers and hardware stores carry only light-colored wax, which is fine for most finishes.
 But don’t use light wax on dark finishes that have recesses in the grain.
 Yellowish wax that fills the tiny crevices in the surface will look bad.
 (This won’t happen on glossy, solid dark finishes.)
 For wax in a variety of colors, check woodworking and paint stores and online suppliers (Photo 4).
 You can also use dark wax to deepen the color of a finish.